carlosmu/editor_swap/README.md

 - 3DVIEW / UserPreferences

 ## Instalation
-1. On this page, go to Code > Download ZIP and save it on your computer.
+1. Go to releases page: https://github.com/carlosmu/quick_editor_switch/releases/
-2. Extract the ZIP file..
+2. Download the python file "quick_editor_switch.py"
 3. Go to Blender > User Preferences > Addons > Install
-4. Select the python file "quick_editor_switch.py"
+4. Select the previously downloaded file.
 5. Activate the addon.
 6. In some cases, after installing, it is necessary to hover the mouse over the area to refresh it.
 7. Enjoy it!